dwadhwa123/cse15l-lab-reports/lab-report-week-7.md

 After changing all 3 instances of the start variable to base, I typed :w<Enter> which saved the changes of DocSearchServer.java.

+## Part 2

+The edit using took about a minute whereas the edit using VS Code took about 30 seconds.
+I think this is partially due to forgetting to change modes and not being well versed in using vim.

+1. I would prefer editing in VSCode because for vim if I forget how to do a specific command then I would waste time whereas editing in VSCode is something I am familiar with.

+2. I think for small edits using vim makes sense but for larger edits VSCode would be my choice.